PEXANE2/azure-docs.tr-tr/articles/cosmos-db/mongodb-mongoose.md

    var env = require('dotenv').config();   //Use the .env file to load the variables
     ```

-5. Cosmos DB bağlantı dizenizi ve Cosmos DB Adını ```.env``` dosyasına ekleyin.
-Yer tutucular {cosmos-account-name} ve {dbname} yer tutucularını parantez sembolleri olmadan kendi Cosmos hesap adınız ve veritabanı adınız ile değiştirin.
+5. Cosmos DB bağlantı dizenizi ve Cosmos DB Adını ```.env``` dosyasına ekleyin. {Cosmos-Account-Name} ve {dbname} yertutucuları, küme ayracı sembolleri olmadan kendi Cosmos hesap adınız ve veritabanı adınızla değiştirin.

     ```JavaScript
    # You can get the following connection details from the Azure portal.
 You can find the details on the Connection string pane of your Azure Cosmos account.